chenYang-SUES/Tao-Analysis/chp3_4.md

 ***Remark 3.4.8*** If $f$ is a bijective function, then we have defined $f^{-1}$ in two slightly differently ways, but this is not an issue because the two defintions agree in this case (Exercise 3.4.1).

 As remarked earlier, functions are not necessarily sets.
-However, we do consider functions to be a type of object, and in particular we should be able to consider sets as functions.
+However, we do consider functions to be a type of object, and in particular we should be able to consider sets of functions.
 In particular, we should be able to consider the set of *all* functions from a set $X$ to a set $Y$.
 To do this we need to introduce another axiom to set theory.

 > **Axiom 3.11** (*Power set axiom*).
 Let $X$ and $Y$ be sets.
 Then there exists a set, denoted $Y^X$, which consists of all the functions from $X$ to $Y$, thus
 $$